Berks Opioid Settlement Funds

 Project description: Provide support for the Medical Fellow program at Caron Treatment Center offered in conjunction with Tower Health.
 The goal of the program is to expand the number of community physicians who are skilled in addiction medicine.
 Opioid Settlement funds support certain education, training and related materials, licensing fees and other ancillary expenses related to the project.

-Project description: This education program provided by Caron Treatment Center target both school-aged youth (5-19) impacted by a loved one’s substance use disorder as well as the child-serving professionals who support them.
+Project description: This education program provided by Caron Treatment Center targets both school-aged youth (5-19) impacted by a loved one’s substance use disorder, as well as the child-serving professionals who support them.

 Student Athlete Education Program